-- Disconnect the power supply, lay the chassis on a flat surface, and open the chassis cover. - 2.
-Pull open the extension card slot clip in the rear of the chassis. - 3.
-Slide the temporary extension card "L" bracket toward the slot clip and remove the temporary bracket from the chassis. - Connect the extension card to the riser card and slide the add-on card L-bracket into the rear extension card slot. - 5.
-Close the extension card slot clip.
+- Disconnect the chassis from any power source, lay the chassis on a flat surface, and open the chassis cover. - 2.
+Pull open the expansion card slot clip in the rear of the chassis. - 3.
+Slide the temporary expansion card "L" bracket toward the slot clip and remove the temporary bracket from the chassis. - Connect the expansion card to the riser card and slide the expansion card "L" bracket in to the rear expansion card slot. - 5.
+Close the expansion card slot clip. - 6.
+Close the chassis cover and reconnect the chassis to the power source.

-Note: Under normal circumstances, the riser card and extension card bracket are not separated.
+Note: Under normal circumstances, the riser card and expansion card bracket are not separated.

-Figure 6-10.
-Expansion Card Slot
+Figure 6-13: Installing Expansion Cards